 With the health and safety of students, staff and visitors in mind, all members of the Peninsula College community must be fully vaccinated when returning to all campuses beginning Fall Quarter 2021, with waivers for specific exemptions.
-(Per Proclaimation 21-14).
+(Per Proclamation 21-14).

 Requirements for student attending classes on campus

-3. Complete health screening before entering buildings
+3. Complete health screening before entering buildings.

 For more information, please see our FAQ Page.